tealdeer-rs/tealdeer/docs/src/usage_custom_pages.md

 want to extend it with your own examples that you frequently need.
 In this case, use a file called `<command>.patch`, it will be appended to existing pages.

+> **Note:** Because the patch file will be concatenated directly to the page
+> file, it needs to start with an empty line.

 Path: